-- (1) If the ombudsman has an interest that conflicts or may conflict with the discharge of the ombudsman's responsibilities, the ombudsman- - (a) must disclose the nature of the interest and conflict to the Speaker and parliamentary committee as soon as practicable after the relevant facts come to the ombudsman's knowledge; and - (b) must not take action or further action concerning a matter that is, or may be, affected by the conflict until the conflict or possible conflict is resolved. - (2) If the conflict or possible conflict between an interest of the ombudsman and the ombudsman's responsibilities is resolved, the ombudsman must give to the Speaker and parliamentary committee a statement advising of the action the ombudsman took to resolve the conflict or possible conflict. - (3) A reference in this section to an interest or to a conflict of interest is a reference to those matters within their ordinary meaning under the general law and, in relation to an interest, the definition in the Acts Interpretation Act 1954, schedule 1 does not apply.
+- (1) This section applies to the ombudsman in relation to the ombudsman's official responsibilities as the ombudsman and the inspector of detention services. - (2) If the ombudsman has an interest that conflicts or may conflict with the discharge of the ombudsman's responsibilities, the ombudsman- - (a) must disclose the nature of the interest and conflict to the Speaker and parliamentary committee as soon as practicable after the relevant facts come to the ombudsman's knowledge; and - (b) must not take action or further action concerning a matter that is, or may be, affected by the conflict until the conflict or possible conflict is resolved. - (3) If the conflict or possible conflict between an interest of the ombudsman and the ombudsman's responsibilities is resolved, the ombudsman must give to the Speaker and parliamentary committee a statement advising of the action the ombudsman took to resolve the conflict or possible conflict. - (4) A reference in this section to an interest or to a conflict of interest is a reference to those matters within their ordinary meaning under the general law and, in relation to an interest, the definition in the Acts Interpretation Act 1954, schedule 1 does not apply.